DrDecki/VitaHomebrewDB/REMOVED.md

 # Removed entries

-Entries listed here were in the catalogue and were removed on purpose.
+Entries listed here were in the catalog and were removed on purpose.
 `watch_vitadb.py` keeps their VitaDB ids in `NIGHTLY_ONLY` so the daily report does not suggest them again.

 ## Nightly-only builds, removed 2026-09-14

-A nightly URL always serves the newest build, so the catalogue cannot describe a defined state: the stored hash is stale within hours, no client can tell whether an update is due, and users report bugs that were fixed weeks ago.
+A nightly URL always serves the newest build, so the catalog cannot describe a defined state: the stored hash is stale within hours, no client can tell whether an update is due, and users report bugs that were fixed weeks ago.
 The developer of Nazi Zombies Portable asked for